gatunet/tabibito/content/projects/ideias.md

 ### Vaultwarden client

-A more macos/ios native client for vaultwardne(FOSS bitwarden server), with a topbar icon that's like the browser extension, and a better search bar on the clients.
+A more macos/ios native client for vaultwardne(FOSS bitwarden server), with a topbar icon(similiar to OTP Auth icon) that's like the browser extension, and a better search bar on the clients.
 Maybe also webkit extension?